-The Young Artist Competition (YAC) is held annually at Chancellor Baptist Church.
-This competition for aspiring students of classical instruments and voice provides them an opportunity to display their talent and be rewarded for it.
-Winners are invited to perform with the Avery Ballet and in a preconcert program at our annual Chamber Music Festival.
+The annual Young Artist Competition (YAC) is held annually to celebrate young talent in the Fredericksburg region.
+This juried competition for aspiring students of classical instruments, piano and voice provides them an opportunity to display their skill and be rewarded for it.
+One winner is selected from each category: Instrumental, Piano and Voice.
+Winners receive $500 scholarships and are invited to perform in a pre-concert program at our annual Chamber Music Festival, as well as future events sponsored by ArtsLIVE!
 The YAC Finals Concert welcomes the general public.

 - All entrants must be capable of performing an orchestral solo.

-- Entrants must be 18 years old or younger on the day of the Finals Competition and a resident of Planning District 16.
+- Students must be 18 years old or younger on the day of the Finals Competition and a resident of Planning District 16 (Spotsylvania, Fredericksburg, Stafford, King George, and Caroline Counties).

 - The entrant’s teacher shall confirm on the application that the entrant is at a suitable level to participate in the Competition.

-- Previous first place winners shall not be allowed to participate on the same instrument.
+- Previous first-place winners shall not be allowed to participate in the same category.

 - Instrumental competition piece shall be a concerto or concert piece from standard repertoire.